The False Self of My Covert Narcissist:

 Why It’s So Damaging

-Covert narcissistic abuse doesn’t leave bruises — it erodes your mind and spirit.- until you are left with no heart at all.
+Covert narcissistic abuse doesn’t leave bruises — it erodes your mind and spirit.- until you are left with no heart at all, I lost mine.
+My heart was so forgotten it took me over seven months to feel it once again.

 You doubt your feelings.
 You begin to narrate your needs as “too much.”
 You even question whether you’re the narcissist — because they’re so good at playing the victim.